trrapp12/React-Travel-Journal/README.md

 <br>
 <br>

-### Trevor-Rapp-Electronic-Business-Card v1.0 demonstrates the following:
+### GADABOUT THE WORLD is a homeage the spirit of "Gadabout," a German word that describes a person who wanders in search of pleasure.  v1.0 demonstrates the following:
 ---

 - [x] Use of map() to iterate of array of items to create JSX elements